- Home

 Profile

-Prof Hannah Yee-Fen LIM is uniquely qualified with double degrees in Computer Science and Law with Honours from the University of Sydney.
+Associate Professor Hannah Yee-Fen Lim is uniquely qualified with double degrees in Computer Science and Law with Honours from the University of Sydney.
 She is an internationally recognised legal expert on all areas of technology law, including AI, Blockchain, Fintech, Cryptoassets, health technology, AI ethics, data protection, cybersecurity, and intellectual property law.

 She was an appointed External Expert Reviewer for the WHO Guidance on Ethics & Governance of Artificial Intelligence for Health.
 She has also been appointed as a legal expert advising international legal bodies such as the United Nations (UNCITRAL), UNIDROIT (International Institute for the Unification of Private Law), HCCH (Hague Conference on Private International Law) and the Law Commission of England and Wales on areas such as AI and crypto-assets.